 Over the past 130 years, we have seen automobiles slowly and steadily evolve.
 Lately, however, the automotive industry seems to be traveling in the fast lane.
 We are embarking on an exciting new era in this business, as new technologies shift the way we drive and perhaps eliminate the traditional combustion engine.
 In times of such disruption, marketing experts need the latest data, research and insights to help them navigate the changing times.

-The 2019 Ipsos Automotive Navigator is the ideal tool to help you understand global consumer opinion on key auto industry topics: Autonomous, Electric Vehicles, Shared Mobility, Connectivity and Advanced Product Features.
-In its third year, the Ipsos Automotive Navigator study has been redesigned to better meet the needs of our clients.
+The 2019 Ipsos Mobility Navigator is the ideal tool to help you understand global consumer opinion on key auto industry topics: Autonomous, Electric Vehicles, Shared Mobility, Connectivity and Advanced Product Features.
+In its third year, the Ipsos Mobility Navigator study has been redesigned to better meet the needs of our clients.
 It effectively and thoroughly dives into customer behavior on these key topics.
 This information is essential for everyone with a stake in the competitive automotive industry.

-Ipsos Automotive Navigator — NEW 2019 Features:
+Ipsos Mobility Navigator — NEW 2019 Features: